flatland-association/flatland-rl/docs/tutorials/01_gettingstarted.rst

     action_dict = {handles[0]:0, handles[1]:0}
     obs, all_rewards, done, _ = env.step(action_dict)

-where 'obs', 'all_rewards', and 'done' are also dictionary indexed by the agents' handles, whose values correspond to the relevant observations, rewards and terminal status for each agent.
+where 'obs', 'all_rewards', and 'done' are also dictionaries indexed by the agents' handles, whose values correspond to the relevant observations, rewards and terminal status for each agent.
 Further, the 'dones' dictionary returns an extra key '__all__' that is set to True after all agents have reached their goals.